estherlloyd/giffgaff-money-serenity/README.md

-## Automated web tests using Serenity, Cucumber and Maven
+## Automated web tests using Serenity, Cucumber and Maven (written in Java)

-A simple example of some BDD-style automated acceptance criteria, running against http://etsy.com.
+A simple example of some BDD-style cucumber automated acceptance criteria, running against http://staging.giffgaff.com

 Run the tests like this: